threefoldfoundation/info_african_regen/src/onsite/onsite.md

 ## Meals

-As part of the event, we will provide dinner on Thursday at the Ruins, as well as breakfast and lunch on Friday, Saturday, and Sunday.
-On Friday and Saturday evenings, we will be heading to nearby Stone Town, where you can find a variety of options for meals.
-As well on Sunday we are planning to have some food at our closing event.
+As part of the event, we will provide the following meals:

+- Thursday: Dinner @ Mbweni Ruins
+- Friday: Breakfast @ Mbweni Ruins, Lunch & Light Dinner @ Fumba
+- Saturday: Breakfast & Lunch @ Mbweni Ruins & Stone Town Dinner
+- Sunday: Breakfast, Lunch, & Light Dinner @ Mbweni Ruins

+Otherwise you are welcomed to explore nearby Mbweni but please eat out your own personal assessment.
+Restaurants (and street food) are generally safe and up to sanitary standards, but it is of course possible to become ill.

 ## Transport